 Fennel leaves look a lot like fresh dill.
 The stalks have small feathery dark green leaves.
 Fennel is a perennial herb native to the Mediterranean region and grows in the wild in most temperate climate regions.
 Also worth noting, fennel is actually a flowering plant species in the carrot family.
 Fennel has a definite anise (or licorice) flavor.

 Fennel leaves are widely used in Greek cooking both as an herb and as a green.
 Large quantities are added to stews and ragouts, as well as fricassee dishes and fritters.
 Fennel is generally used to flavor meat, seafood, and vegetable dishes, and is also an ingredient in delicious savory pies (pites).

 Also of interest, the Greeks are not the only ones who enjoy this herb.
-You can find it widely used in Italy, Germany, India, Pakistan, Afghanistan, Iran, and the Middle East use fennel seed in their cookery.
+You can find it widely used in Italy, Germany, India, Pakistan, Afghanistan, Iran, and the Middle East.
 Additionally, it’s in the Chinese five-spice powders.

 In many parts of India and Pakistan, roasted fennel seeds are consumed as mukhwas, an after-meal digestive and breath freshener.